 NVIDIA Corp. designs and manufactures computer graphics processors, chipsets, and related multimedia software.
-The company operates through two segments: Graphics Processing Unit and Tegra Processor.
+It operates through the following segments: Graphics Processing Unit and Tegra Processor.
 The Graphics Processing Unit segment includes sales of the company's GeForce discrete and chipset products that supports desktop and notebook PCs plus license fees from Intel and sales of memory products.
 The Tegra Processors segment provides processors that deliver superior visual and multimedia experience on tablets, smart phones and gaming devices while consuming minimal power.
-NVIDIA was founded by Jen-Hsun Huang, Chris A. Malachowsky and Curtis R. Priem in January 1993 and is headquartered in Santa Clara, CA.
+The company was founded by Jen-Hsun Huang, Chris A. Malachowsky and Curtis R. Priem in January 1993 and is headquartered in Santa Clara, CA.